Daniel Read Anthony was a Kansas journalist, politician, and soldier.

-Anthony was born at South Adams, Massachusetts on August.
+Anthony was born in South Adams, Massachusetts, on August.
 22, 1824, the son of Daniel and Lucy Anthony, and a brother to Susan B. Anthony, the famous advocate of female suffrage.
-In his boyhood, he attended school at Battenville, New York, and later spent six months at the Union Village Academy.
+He attended school at Battenville, New York, and later spent six months at the Union Village Academy in his boyhood.
 Upon leaving school, he became a clerk in his father’s cotton and flour mill until he was about 23 years old when he went to Rochester, New York.
-After teaching school for two seasons he engaged in the insurance business, and in 1854 he was a member of the first colony sent out to Kansas by the New England Emigrant Aid Society.
+After teaching school for two seasons, he engaged in the insurance business, and in 1854 he was a member of the first colony sent out to Kansas by the New England Emigrant Aid Society.

-In June 1857, he located at Leavenworth, where he would remain for the rest of his life.
+In June 1857, he moved to Leavenworth, where he would remain for the rest of his life.
 A fervent abolitionist, Anthony was early involved in the Underground Railroad in Leavenworth.
-Working with a free black man named William Dominick Matthews, who had established a boarding house in the city in 1856, Anthony and his friends helped Matthews to harbor escaped slaves.
-Matthews would go on to become one of the few African-American captains in the Civil War.
+Working with a free black man named William Dominick Matthews, who had established a boarding house in 1856, Anthony and his friends helped Matthews harbor escaped slaves.
+Matthews would go on to become one of the few African American captains in the Civil War.

-When the Seventh Kansas Cavalry was organized in 1861, Anthony was commissioned as a lieutenant-colonel and served until he resigned on September 3, 1862, due to a controversy between him and General Robert B. Mitchell.
-While in camp at Etheridge, Tennessee in June 1862, Lieutenant-Colonel Anthony was temporarily in command of the brigade, during a short absence of General Mitchell, and issued an order prohibiting slave owners from coming inside the Union lines for the purpose of recovering fugitive slaves.
+When the Seventh Kansas Cavalry was organized in 1861, Anthony was commissioned as a lieutenant colonel and served until he resigned on September 3, 1862, due to a controversy between him and General Robert B. Mitchell.
+While in camp at Etheridge, Tennessee, in June 1862, Lieutenant-Colonel Anthony was temporarily in command of the brigade, during a short absence of General Mitchell, and issued an order prohibiting slave owners from coming inside the Union lines to recover fugitive slaves.
 The order further specified that “Any officer or soldier of this command who shall arrest and deliver to his master a fugitive slave shall be summarily and severely punished according to the laws relative to such crimes.”
 When General Mitchell returned and assumed command of the brigade, he asked Lieutenant-Colonel Anthony to countermand the order.
-Anthony replied that as he was no longer in command he had no right to issue or revoke orders.
-Mitchell then placed him in command long enough to rescind the obnoxious order, when Anthony, being in command, denied the right of General Mitchell to dictate what he should do, and again refused to countermand the order.
-He was arrested and relieved of the command, but the matter came before the United States Senate and Anthony was reinstated by General Henry Halleck, but then resigned.
+Anthony replied that he had no right to issue or revoke orders as he was no longer in command.
+Mitchell then placed him in command long enough to rescind the obnoxious order.
+However, when Anthony was in command again, he denied the right of General Mitchell to dictate what he should do and again refused to countermand the order.
+He was arrested and relieved of the command, but the matter came before the United States Senate, and Anthony was reinstated by General Henry Halleck but then resigned.